readthedocs/readthedocs.org/docs/faq.rst

 We deploy readthedocs.org from the `rel` branch in our GitHub repository.
 You can see the latest commits that have been deployed by looking on GitHub: https://github.com/rtfd/readthedocs.org/commits/rel

-How can I avoid bot crawlers to show a deprecated version of my docs?
+How can I avoid search results having a deprecated version of my docs?
 ---------------------------------------------------------------------

 If readers search something related to your docs in Google, it will probably return the most relevant version of your documentation.